 - High in protein, moderate in fats, and low in carbohydrates

 I tried Darwin’s a few years back.
-I signed up with their introductory offer for new customers but went back to getting Chester and Gretel’s frozen raw dog food after almost a year.
+I signed up with their introductory offer for new customers but went back to getting Chester and Gretel’s frozen raw dog food in person from the pet store after almost a year.

 Disclosure: I love Darwin’s Raw Dog Food and buy it myself.
 However, they did send me a bonus order in exchange for writing this article.
 Everything I said is truly how I feel about them though.
 Darwin’s did not influence my opinion.

 Hi, I’m Jessica.
 I’ve been studying the Dachshund breed since 2007, owned 3 of my own, and shared in the lives of thousands of others through their owner’s stories.
 When I’m not sharing what I know on this blog, you can find me hiking, camping, and traveling with my adventurous wiener dogs.